Hexagram 18 · ䷑

 Correcting what the father spoiled brings praise because one assumes the father's proper role.

-He does not serve kings and princes; he sets his higher goal.
+He does not serve kings and princes, Sets himself higher goals.

 Small Image